 SaaS adoption is continuously on the rise and so is the number of companies migrating their email services to Microsoft Office365.
 It’s the most popular SaaS service and while over 90% of enterprises use it, only less than a quarter of them have already migrated to the cloud-based suite.
 Nonetheless, this number is growing steadily, as cloud adoption rates are increasing.

 The Cybersecurity and Infrastructure Security Agency (CISA) noted that a lot of companies moving their core operations to the cloud use third parties to do so.
 There are significant security risks involved in the process: O365 Suite is a hacker’s favorite target as well as a vector for email phishing attacks.
-Of course, this shouldn’t stop you from using the world’s most productive collaboration suite; instead, you should learn how to use it safely.
+Of course, this shouldn’t stop you from using the world’s most productive collaboration suite; instead, you should learn how to use it safely with an O365 SIEM or SIEM integration with Office 365.

 In this article, we will learn: